 Benefits of Mulch

 To find the best mulch for your garden, determine what you need it to do.
-The most common benefits of mulch are available with any type.
+These benefits are available with any type of mulch:

-- Weed Reduction: Mulch blocks the light some weeds require to germinate.
-It also impairs the growth of the weeds that do sprout.
+- Weed Reduction: It blocks the light some weeds require to germinate and impairs the growth of weeds that sprout.
 Some mulch includes an herbicide for additional weed control.

-- Moisture Retention: Mulch reduces moisture loss from evaporation.
+- Moisture Retention: It reduces moisture loss from evaporation.

-- Erosion Control: Mulch helps hold the soil in place.
+- Erosion Control: It helps hold the soil in place.

-- Soil Insulation: Mulch protects root systems from temperature extremes.
+- Soil Insulation: It protects root systems from temperature extremes.

-- Beautification: Mulch ties together the look of different parts of your landscape.
+- Beautification: It ties together the look of different parts of your landscape.

 Organic Mulch

 In addition to the benefits listed above, organic mulch enriches the soil as it breaks down.
-However, as it decomposes and settles, it needs replenishing.
-Some natural mulch will make your soil more acidic.
-It’s great for using around plants like rhododendrons, azaleas, camellias and magnolias.
+However, you’ll need to replenish it as it decomposes and settles.
+Some natural mulch will make your soil more acidic, which is great for using around plants like rhododendrons, azaleas, camellias and magnolias.
 Other mulch will make soil more alkaline, which works well for most plants that don’t need acidic soil.
 Some organic mulch is regional and only available in certain locations.

 - Cedar and cedar blends have a pleasant fragrance.
 Cedar lasts longer than other organic mulch and acts as a deterrent to insects, especially when it’s fresh.

 - Cypress blends also have a pleasant fragrance.
-Cypress can deter insects and fungi, and it retains water effectively.
-Cypress will make the soil more acidic as it decomposes.
+Cypress can deter insects and fungus and retains water effectively.
+It’ll also make the soil more acidic as it decomposes.
 Because it’s lightweight, cypress mulch can wash away, so it doesn’t work well on slopes.

 - Hardwood mulch is either a byproduct of the lumber industry or made from recycled, biodegradable materials.
 Hardwood mulch tends to make the soil more alkaline as it decomposes.

 Pine bark offers a long-lasting, dark color.
 It doesn’t compact as much as other types of mulch, allowing water to reach the soil more easily, and its sponge-like consistency helps retain moisture.
-Pine bark increases the acidity of the soil as it breaks down, so it works well for plants that need acidic conditions.
+Pine bark increases the acidity of the soil as it breaks down, so it works well for plants that need those conditions.
 It also releases aluminum, so it’s a perfect mulch for hydrangeas.
-Pine bark nuggets are light and can wash away during heavy rain, particularly if you use them on slopes.
+However, pine-bark nuggets are lightweight and can wash away during heavy rain, particularly if you use them on slopes.

-Pine needles — also called pine straw — come in bales, which are relatively easy to transport and spread.
-Like pine bark, they’re a good choice for use around plants that need more acidic soil.
+Pine needles — also called pine straw — come in bales, which are easy to transport and spread.
+Like pine bark, they’re a good choice for use around plants that need more-acidic soil.
 Pine needles are long lasting and work well in large, naturally landscaped areas.
 The needles interweave, helping to keep the material in place and making it stable in heavy rain.
-For this reason, it’s better suited than pine bark to use on sloped areas and can help control soil erosion.
+For this reason, it’s better suited than pine bark for sloped areas and can help control soil erosion.

 Compost is a mulch that excels at adding organic matter to the soil.
 It’s highly suitable for use around flowers and vegetables.
 However, this rich medium provides good growing conditions for weeds.
 If appearance is important, use it as a soil amendment and find a more visually pleasing material as a cover.